griptape-ai/griptape-docs/docs/griptape-cloud/getting-started/quickstart-cli.md

 Next, we can use the Griptape CLI to scaffold a sample project that is compatible with Griptape Cloud and has a default structure in place.
 This is a quick way to get started if you aren't converting an existing Python project to Griptape.

 You should see something like the following.
-In this example, I'm creating an app called _demo_app_ in my Home directory.
-I'm then verifying its contents via `ls`.
+This example is creating an app called _demo_app_ in the workplace directory.
+The contents can be verified via `ls`.

 ```shell
 gt app new --directory ~/workplace demo_app